OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/dev-env/machine.md

 * [MinGW Getting Started](http://www.mingw.org/wiki/Getting_Started)

+If MinGW has previously been installed, it does not need to be reinstalled.
+Look for a `C:\MinGW` folder.
+If it exists, then MinGW was previously installed and can be used for StateCU development.

-As recommended, use the Graphical User Interface Installer.
+If MinGW needs to be installed, then as recommended in the MinGW Getting Started documentation, use the Graphical User Interface Installer.
 First retrieve the [`mingw-get-setup.exe`](https://sourceforge.net/projects/mingw/files/latest/download) program (click on the link), which will save to the `Downloads` folder.